riceissa/breathing/index.md

 date: 2024-01-24
 ---

+# Warning/disclaimer

 THIS IS A DRAFT.
 THIS IS NOT PERSONALIZED MEDICAL ADVICE.
-USE AT YOUR OWN RISK. (at the same time, i _am_ interested in improving this document, so if you think i am recommending something unsafe i'd like to know about it)
+USE AT YOUR OWN RISK.
+(At the same time, I _am_ interested in improving this document, so if you think I am recommending something unsafe or I am making some other sort of error, I'd like to know about it.
+Email me at <riceissa@gmail.com>.)

 # Why this document?

+there has been a lot written about breathing, both in the academic literature and in self-help/meditation/mindfulness contexts. why am i adding my own words to this vast literature? what value am i adding?

 I am writing basically the document I wish someone had handed to me over a decade ago when I first started to experience shortness of breath.